x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy-2019/prepare-ad-and-domains.md

 localization_priority: Critical
 ms.collection: Strat_EX_Admin
 ms.assetid: f895e1ce-d766-4352-ac46-ec959c9954a9
-description: "Summary: Learn how to prepare Active Directory for Exchange 2016."
+description: "Summary: Learn how to prepare Active Directory for Exchange 2019."
 ---

-# Prepare Active Directory and domains for Exchange 2016
+# Prepare Active Directory and domains for Exchange 2019

- **Summary**: Learn how to prepare Active Directory for Exchange 2016.
+ **Summary**: Learn how to prepare Active Directory for Exchange 2019.

-Before you install Microsoft Exchange Server 2016, you need to prepare your Active Directory forest and its domains.
+Before you install Exchange Server 2019, you need to prepare your Active Directory forest and its domains.
 Exchange needs to prepare Active Directory so that it can store information about your users' mailboxes and the configuration of Exchange servers in the organization.
 If you aren't familiar with Active Directory forests or domains, check out [Active Directory Domain Services Overview](https://go.microsoft.com/fwlink/p/?LinkId=399226).

 > [!NOTE]
-> Whether this is the first installation of Exchange in your environment, or you already have earlier versions of Exchange Server running, you need to prepare Active Directory for Exchange 2016.
+> Whether this is the first installation of Exchange in your environment, or you already have earlier versions of Exchange Server running, you need to prepare Active Directory for Exchange 2019.
 You can see [Exchange 2016 Active Directory schema changes](active-directory/ad-schema-changes.md) for details on new schema classes and attributes that Exchange 2016 adds to Active Directory, including those made by Cumulative Updates (CUs).

 There are a couple of ways you can prepare Active Directory for Exchange.
 The first is to let the Exchange 2016 Setup wizard do it for you.
 If you don't have a large Active Directory deployment, and you don't have a separate team that manages Active Directory, we recommend using the wizard.
 The account you use will need to be a member of both the Schema Admins and Enterprise Admins security groups.
 For more information about how to use the Setup wizard, check out [Install the Exchange 2016 Mailbox role using the Setup wizard](deploy-new-installations/install-mailbox-role.md).